dataloop/dataloop-support/docs/endpoints/collectd.md

+_**PLEASE NOTE:** We have recently rebranded and changed our name from Dataloop.IO to Outlyer.
+Our agent is still called “dataloop agent”, and relevant code reflects the old name (Dataloop) as well.
+Thank you for your patience as we update everything._

-# Collectd
+# CollectD

 ## CollectD Configuration

 It's best to use the latest CollectD package.
-You can find instructions for setting up the repo's for Debian and Redhat based distros here:
+You can find instructions for setting up the repo's for Debian and RedHat based distros here:

 <https://github.com/collectd/collectd-ci/blob/master/README.md>